Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Wall-chamber decompositions for PDE

 \subsection{Wall-chamber decompositions for gMA equations}

-As a final application of these ideas, we illustrate how our arguments for the $J$-equation can be generalized to a wider class of PDEs.
-We choose the setting of generalized Monge-Ampère equations, all of which satisfy the condition of factorizability introduced in Definition \ref{def:factorisablegMAeq}.
+As a final application of these ideas, we illustrate how our arguments for the $J$-equation can be generalised to a wider class of PDEs.
+We choose the setting of generalised Monge-Amp\`ere equations, all of which satisfy the condition of factorisability introduced in Definition \ref{def:factorisablegMAeq}.

 Let $X$ be a smooth projective variety, with $\alpha,\beta\in\mathcal K_X$ Kähler classes and $\theta\in\beta$ a fixed Kähler form.
 Recall that a gMA equation is given by data $(X,\alpha,\mathbf\Theta)$ where